Dabbingonmyhaters/Project_1/README.md

 Within day_34_assignment.py, you will find an example showing you how to read .txt files in Python.

 This all seems pretty straightforward...but now we're also adding GitHub into the mix!
 In the file day_34_assignment.py, you'll find a series of questions that walk you through using GitHub.
 The guiding questions will rely on content we cover in class.
 Please answer those questions thoroughly in day_34_assignment.py.
+You should be jumping back-and-forth between your:
+- command prompt,
+- text editor, and
+- browser (with your github activity pulled up).

 Oh, and here's a useful reference: https://github.github.com/training-kit/downloads/github-git-cheat-sheet.pdf